 ITMs are frameworks set in place by the Future Economy Council (FEC) to bring together industry stakeholders to implement transformation roadmaps for the 23 industries in Singapore.
 ITMs aim to address issues within each industry and deepen partnerships between stakeholders such as the Government, trade associations and chambers (TAC), economic agencies, firms, etc.

-FEC’s vision is to integrate 4 key transformation strategies into each of the 23 industries in Singapore:
+FEC’s vision is to integrate four key transformation strategies into each of the 23 industries in Singapore:

 1. Building enterprise capabilities: To increase SMEs’ adoption of digitalisation by connecting them with partners (such as IMDA, banks and telecommunications providers) that will help upgrade their digital capabilities.
 SMEs can also utilise the available self-help tools, easy-to-adopt solutions and grants.
 Selected enterprises will be nurtured under the Scale-up SG programme to help them become potential industry leaders through customised guidance by public and private sector partners